immijimmi/objectextensions/README.md

 ### Properties

 Extendable.**extensions**
-&nbsp;&nbsp;&nbsp;&nbsp;Returns a reference to a frozenset containing the applied extensions.
+&nbsp;&nbsp;&nbsp;&nbsp;Returns a reference to a frozenset containing any applied extensions.
 &nbsp;

 ### Methods